-- Reviewing pupils' individual progress in pupil progress meetings and through ILPs - Reviewing the impact of interventions as a pre and post assessment - Pupil interviews - Meeting with parents - Meeting with outside professionals where necessary

-- Monitoring by the SENDCo - Case studies to monitor intervention and progress - Holding annual reviews for pupils with statements of EHC plans
+- Reviewing pupils' individual progress in pupil progress meetings and through ILPs - Reviewing the impact of interventions as a pre and post assessment - Pupil interviews - Meeting with parents - Meeting with outside professionals where necessary - Monitoring by the SENDCO - Case studies to monitor intervention and progress - Holding annual reviews for pupils with statements of EHC plans

-5.10 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+5.10 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND.

-- All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs. - All pupils are encouraged to go on our residential trip(s) - All pupils are encouraged to take part in sports day/school plays/special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEND.
+- All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs. - All pupils are encouraged to go on our residential trip(s) and supported accordingly - Preparation for external visits takes place to ensure the pupil feels ready for a new experience or visit. - All pupils are encouraged to take part in sports day/school plays/special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEND.
 We do all we can to remove any barriers